rdf-connect/jvm-runner/README.md

-# JVM Runner Plugin for RDF Connect
+# JVM Runner for RDF Connect

 The **JvmRunner** executes processors implemented in the Java Virtual Machine (JVM).
-It allows you to integrate custom Java (or Kotlin, Scala, etc.) processors into an RDF Connect streaming pipeline by providing a JAR and a class name.
+It allows you to integrate custom Java (or Kotlin, Scala, etc.) processors into an RDF-Connect streaming pipeline by providing a JAR and a class name.

 ## Overview